You're currently viewing a development (Git) version of AssaultCube's documentation.

 Secondly, just because a feature is available in some other game, it does not mean we have to implement it

 here.
 There are several reasons we might not add it, it might not suit the game style that AssaultCube has,

-it might not fit-in with the CUBE engine, etc. The best thing to do, is request it on our
+it might not fit-in with the CUBE engine, etc. The best thing to do, is to

 I shoot at players/bots, but NONE of my shots seem to hit them.
 What's going on?

 AssaultCube uses OpenGL to find the position in the 3D world your crosshair is pointing at - so this error

 occurs when buggy graphics cards aren't allowing OpenGL to do this properly.
 If you're able to, the best thing to

 do first is update your graphics drivers in an attempt to fix it permanently.

 If this isn't possible or doesn't work, the next thing to try is changing your resolution WITHIN

 AssaultCube.
 You can change the resolution through the "Settings" » "Video settings"